look/query-parser/tutorial/build_a_query_parser.md

 The built-in query parser has its own syntax, which users may not understand.
 For example, [Elasticsearch's `query_string` syntax reserves](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#_reserved_characters) `+`, `-`, `=`, `&&`, `||`, `>`, `<`, `!`, `(`, `)`, `{`, `}`, `[`, `]`, `^`, `"`, `~`, `*`, `?`, `:`, `\`, and `/`.

 Using the syntax incorrectly will either trigger an error or lead to unexpected results.
-For example, to prevent the query string <span class="query-string">alpha:cat "cat:hat"</span> from generating a query limiting the search for <span class="query-string">cat</span> to the field `alpha` (which might not exist), it should be escaped as <span class="query-string">alpha\:cat "cat:hat"</span>.
+For example, to prevent the query string <span class="query-string">alpha:cat "cat:hat"</span> from generating a query limiting the search for <span class="query-string">cat</span> to the field `alpha` (which might not exist), it needs to be escaped as <span class="query-string">alpha\\:cat "cat:hat"</span>.

 Escaping characters in a query string with regular expressions ranges from difficult to impossible.
 And some characters [can't be escaped, period](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#_reserved_characters):